akai-z/docker-alpine-mariadb/README.md

+**Note:**
-It is based on the official Debian Linux MariaDB Docker image:
+This image is based on the official Ubuntu Linux MariaDB Docker image.

+For more details, check the following link:
 https://hub.docker.com/r/library/mariadb/

 ## Supported tags and respective `Dockerfile` links